adaros92/data-blog/content/post16.rst

 I think that younger companies offer better opportunities to learn than FAANG, ultimately no company will provide you with the same growth as self-learning will.
 When you take the initiative to learn new things as a result of your own passion and curiosity you can learn a lot more in a shorter amount of time than you can at work.
-This is because you won't be hindered by formal procedures, company priorities, operational load, your title or level, etc.
+This is because you won't be hindered by formal procedures, company priorities, operational load, or your official title.